Beyond Medications: Holistic Approaches to Taming Silent Panic Attacks

 Here's how to practice diaphragmatic breathing:

-• Take a seat or lie down.
+• Take a seat or lie down in a safe space.

 • Do this for two minutes and focus on how your body and breath feel as you do it.